90-Day DEXA Check-In: Leaner, Stronger, Still Shipping Code

 - Low-intensity movement adds up.
 Steps + gentle incline walks handled cardio without wrecking joints or recovery.

 - A minimal program still works.
-Two compound lifts per session was enough stimulus once effort and progression were tracked.
+Two compound lifts per session was enough stimulus as long as you push hard.

 Debugging Common Myths